-THE PERFECT BAG FULL - ARTISAN LEATHER - BLACK
+THE PERFECT BAG FULL - FULL LEATHER COLLECTION - BLACK

 - Full grain leather body, pockets, handles, removable shoulders straps, and removable cross body strap (Note: As it is made of a natural material, each bag varies slightly in texture and color)

 - 100% cotton lining